KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-29-copeland-origin-continuity-exchange-record.md

 The original Copeland post, as preserved from the copied text, read:

-> I’m increasingly struck by the fact that hundreds of people in AI governance, ethics, software, policy, and institutional design are all arriving at nearly the same small set of conclusions while presenting them as though each represents an exclusive vantage point.
+> I'm increasingly struck by the fact that hundreds of people in AI governance, ethics, software, policy, and institutional design are all arriving at nearly the same small set of conclusions while presenting them as though each represents an exclusive vantage point.
 AI is becoming infrastructure; judgment matters more as execution becomes cheaper; accountability cannot be delegated to the machine; governance has to precede lock-in; human agency, correction, and public control must remain available.
 None of that is wrong, but almost none of it is isolated or newly discovered anymore.
 >
 > The problem may be that people are confusing the moment an idea became clear to them with the moment it entered the intellectual record, while platform segmentation and disciplinary vocabulary prevent them from seeing how many adjacent people are saying essentially the same thing.
 We keep renaming the same territory, placing a flag in it, and then speaking as though the name proves ownership.
-At some point the useful question is no longer who has the most commanding title for the concern, but who has actually added a mechanism, distinction, method, prediction, falsification condition, or corrective route that wasn’t already there.
+At some point the useful question is no longer who has the most commanding title for the concern, but who has actually added a mechanism, distinction, method, prediction, falsification condition, or corrective route that wasn't already there.
 >
 > C077UPTF1L3 / CWC
 >